Continuous-Data/MSSQL-CICD-Helper/README.md

 # Support / Contribution

-If you want added features or find an issue please let me know by raising an issue on github.
+If you want features added or find an issue please let me know by raising an issue on github.
 You are welcome to contribute if you have additional features or want to refactor.
+Pull requests are welcome!

-By no means I am a senior Powershell programmer so please point me towards good code convention if you feel my code lacks in some kind.
+By no means am I a experienced Powershell programmer so please point me towards good code convention if you feel my code lacks in some kind.
+I am eager to learn to improve my code.

-also some help in automated testing would be helpful (pester etc.)
+Also i'd like some help in automated Powershell testing (pester etc.).
+So if you can and want to help please let me know!

+You can always contact me in regards of this repo on MSSQL-CICD-Helper@protonmail.com

 ----